 But, you may have heard of some of the scams out there that have left lots of honest people out thousands of dollars instead of in a home of their dreams.
 Some recent tenant deposit taking schemes, mainly from predators using websites like Craigslist (which is a very legitimate website to find great rent to own houses) have made it into the news and has many would be rent to own tenant buyers nervous about whether or not the house they’re looking at is also a “scam”.

-Rent to Own Home Scams in Southern California and Central Ohio – How to Avoid Scams That Are Out There
+Rent to Own Home Scams in Ohio and California – How to Avoid Scams That Are Out There

 There has been an increase in scams that are out to fleece either potential tenants or homeowners.
 Several forms of scams exist that have come out in recent years.

 There are those scammers who take advantage of popular property buying and selling websites to scam potential tenants, especially foreigners.

 They create counterfeit websites of the popular sites and put up enticing advertisements.
 Once a person falls for them, a series of email communication flows and the tenant makes a deposit, and that is it – once that deposit money is sent over to the scammer… it’s nearly impossible to track down who did it or how to get the money back.

 The biggest scam that is out there for potential renters or rent to own buyers is described below.